yutsz1203/FPL-Transfer-Planner/README.md

 `$ show_summary`

 ## Features to work on

-### team data

-- Provide Home / Away data separately

-### fixture data
+2. get all players past 5 gw records (update player)
+3. calculate players projected goals and assists by using their expected data, and opponent's offensive and defensive strength
+4. get my team past 5 gw records (update_my_team)

-- Colour fixture cells based on opponent's strength in offense and defense (two versions for attackers and defenders), separate teams in 5 different categories, 4 teams a group.
+5. Colour fixture cells based on opponent's strength in offense and defense (two versions for attackers and defenders), separate teams in 5 different categories, 4 teams a group (fixture data)

-### fdr

-- Create a sheet that displays fdr for attackers, and fdr for defenders
+6. Create a sheet that displays fdr for attackers, and fdr for defenderss (fdr)

-### update player

-- get all players past 5 gw records

-### update team

-- get team past 5 gw records

-### summary

-- show players with best points / $, per position
-- allow user to choose what summary to print
+7. (1) show players with best points / $, per position (2) allow user to choose what summary to print (summary)

-### projected goals, assists

-- calculate players projected goals and assists by using their expected data, and opponent's offensive and defensive strength